Authorities Expand Guidelines for Hate Crimes in New Jersey

 Changes in New Jersey Hate Crime Guidelines

-Hate crimes and incidents involving discrimination or bias against others have seen a definite increase in the past few years.
-In both in New Jersey and across the country.
-According to an April 2019 report by NJ.com, roughly 495 hate crimes were reported in our state over the course of 2017.
-This is nearly 100 more than were reported in the previous year.
-With increases steadily occurring over the last decade.
-In addition to the overall increase in hate crimes, the number of people and groups being targeted has increased, as well.
+Hate crimes and incidents involving discrimination or bias against others have seen a definite increase in the past few years, both in New Jersey and across the country.
+Roughly 495 hate crimes were reported in our state over the course of 2017.
+This is nearly 100 more than were reported in the previous year of 2016.
+With the overall increase in hate crimes, the number of people and groups being targeted has increased, as well.

 To combat the problem, authorities in New Jersey recently overhauled the guidelines for how police respond to, investigate, and document hate crimes.
 The previous guidelines have been in place since 2000.
 Incidents involving people or groups of a different race, color, religion, sexual orientation, or ethnicity could be classified as a hate crime.
 Revisions made by the NJ Attorney General’s Office have added additional protected classes, which make it a hate crime to threaten or commit criminal actions against others based on the following: